bvberkum/x-python-vfs/ReadMe.rst

 Guess most software has little patience for those legacy non-HTTP bags of bytes on your local harddrive.
-Security, performance, reliability may all contribute to wanting to avoid python based file system?
+Security, performance, reliability may all contribute to wanting to avoid custom/python based file system?

 After some examples for python-fuse these where fairly simple:

-- `OSPassthrough`, a mirror vfs of another local dir.
+- `OSPassthrough`_, a mirror vfs of another local dir.
-- `OSStack`, a mirror of several local dirs into one.
+- `OSStack`_, a mirror of several local dirs into one.

 Wanted